DangNguyenHai00/BaoCaoCTG/README.md

 # BaoCaoCTG
-Final project for Time Series (129873) class
+Final project of Time Series (129873) class

 Members of the group